CopperSpice API 2.0.0

 ConstantValueDescription

-QProcess::SeparateChannels0 QProcess manages the output of the running process, keeping standard output and standard error data in separate internal buffers.
-You can select the QProcess current read channel by calling setReadChannel().
-This is the default channel mode of QProcess.
+QProcess::SeparateChannels0 QProcess manages the output of the running command, keeping standard output and standard error data in separate internal buffers.
+Select the QProcess current read channel by calling setReadChannel().
+Default channel mode of QProcess.

-QProcess::MergedChannels1 QProcess merges the output of the running process into the standard output channel (stdout).
+QProcess::MergedChannels1 QProcess merges the output of the running command into the standard output channel (stdout).
 The standard error channel (stderr) will not receive any data.
-The standard output and standard error data of the running process are interleaved.
+The standard output and standard error of the running command are interleaved.

-QProcess::ForwardedChannels2 QProcess forwards the output of the running process onto the main process.
-Anything the child process writes to its standard output and standard error will be written to the standard output and standard error of the main process.
+QProcess::ForwardedChannels2 QProcess forwards the output of the running command to the CopperSpice application.
+Anything the command writes to standard output and standard error will be written to the standard output and standard error of the CopperSpice application.

 See also